-In order to make this new configuration usable, it must be loaded into the Vega PCB's flash memory ; this operation is now completed automatically by the translator module, but in previous models it had to be done manually by the installer through the LOAD command.
+In order to make this new configuration utilizable, it must be loaded into the Vega PCB's flash memory ; the LOAD command is used to perform such operation.

-If this operation was not performed, after the radio frequency PCB was programmed, a load error (LOER) occurred.
+If this operation is not performed, after the radio frequency PCB is programmed, a load error (LOER) occurs.